 In addition, a diagnosis is typically a requirement for a child to qualify for a 504 plan.
 A 504 plan helps give students specific accommodations that add to their success and can carry onto their post secondary education and work -- since legal rights are attached to it.
-The clarity of a diagnosis also enable s family to legacy future generations to be aware of the genetic difference and gives them permission to do the same.
+The clarity of a diagnosis also helps other family members understand the genetic difference and helps them learn to recognize it.
 Learning and addressing dyslexia often results in ending the fear and shame and can help introduce pride and hope.

 See Tips for getting a dyslexia diagnosis from the Dyslexia Training Institute.